prateekdhole2002/OIBSIP_TASK1/README.md

 The repository includes the following files :
-Task 1.ipynb : Ajupyter notebook containing the code for data preprocessing and evaluation. iris.csv : The dataset used in the project.
+Task 1.ipynb : Ajupyter notebook containing the code for data preprocessing and evaluation.
+Iris.csv : The dataset used in the project.